Hysterectomy: Procedure, Recovery Time & Risks

 Ovulation after hysterectomy

-Allergic reaction to the anesthetic used during surgery is also possible, as it is with any surgery utilizing anesthesia.
+Allergic reactions to the anesthetic used during surgery are also possible, as with any procedure that requires anesthesia.

 Warning signs